ninuxorg/nodeshot/docs/topics/automated_install.rst

     pip install fabric

-More detailed instructions about Fabric installation can be found `here`_
+More detailed instructions about Fabric installation can be found `here`_.

 .. _here: http://www.fabfile.org/installing.html